I. Introduction to Research Sources

 c.
 Letter Rulings.
 Like Revenue Rulings, Letter Rulings (LTRs) or Private Letter Rulings (PLRs) are IRS responses to questions from individual taxpayers about proposed transactions.
 However, they are not considered of general interest, and are not officially published; their application is technically limited to the taxpayer making the request and without precedential authority.
 They became available in 1976 under the Freedom of Information Act, and are used frequently by tax practitioners as indicators of how the IRS will view a transaction and of IRS policy.

 e.
 Notices and Announcements from the Public Affairs Division of the IRS provide a range of information for general distribution.
 Examples are to summarize a new law, or to give notice of procedural changes.
-Notices and Announcements are included in the IRB, but only Notices are included in the CB.
+Notices and Announcements are included in the IRB and as separate databases on the tax research services.

 f.
-General Counsel Memoranda (or Chief Counsel's Memoranda) are prepared by the IRS office of Chief Counsel as internal guidance to explain the reasoning behind Revenue Rulings, Private Letter Rulings and Technical Advice Memoranda.
-Since 2002 few (if any) GCMs have been issued.
-GCMs are numbered sequentially but without any indication of their year of issue.
-They are published in Tax Notes (online in Tax Analysts & historical print editions at Superseded Tax KF6284 .T37), and are available in separate IRS General Counsel Memoranda and Chief Counsel Advisories databases on the tax databases.
+Chief Counsel Advice (formerly General Counsel Memoranda) are prepared by the IRS office of Chief Counsel as internal guidance to explain the reasoning behind Revenue Rulings, Private Letter Rulings and Technical Advice Memoranda.
+GCMs were issued until 2002 and are numbered sequentially but without any indication of their year of issue.
+They can be found in Tax Notes (online in Tax Analysts & historical print editions at Superseded Tax KF6284 .T37), and are available in separate IRS General Counsel Memoranda and Chief Counsel Advisories databases on the tax databases.

 g.
 Internal Revenue Manual (IRM) is a compilation of operating policies and practices of the IRS.
 The Manual is divided into parts based on IRS department organization (e.g., Taxpayer Service, Audit, and Market Segment Specialization Program).
-It includes policies, procedures, instructions and guidelines related to the function and administration of the IRS.
-The IRS publishes the Manual on its website; it's available in print from CCH (Internal Revenue Manual, Tax Collection KF6285 .C69), online in CCH IntelliConnect, and on Westlaw (RIA-IRM) and Lexis (FEDTAX;MANUAL).
+It includes policies, procedures, instructions, and guidelines related to the function and administration of the IRS.
+The IRS publishes the Manual on its website; current and historical editions can also be found on the tax databases.
 Changes are published in Tax Notes (online in Tax Analysts & historical print editions at Superseded Tax KF6284 .T37).

 C. Judicial Authority